Workflow automation in higher education: 3 airSlate workflows for colleges and universities

 5) Install and configure airSlate Bots to automatically transfer data, send notifications, archive completed documents, and more.
 The Bots are no-code so their configuration doesn’t require any technical skills.

 That’s it!
-Just click the Send button and share your Flow with the specified recipients or create a sharable link to the Flow.
+Just click the Send button and share your flow template with the specified recipients or create a sharable link for them to access.

 As a rule, module registration involves tons of paperwork and collects the usual types of data: student’s name, email, degree, selected courses, and so on.
 Education automation with airSlate solves this issue without hassle.